4i8/tacs/README.md

     console.log("This Element is Remove:\n", element);
     tacs.next().catch((err) => {
       console.log(err);
-      //Conveyor is kill ! you should create new conveyor /*use catch if you use kill() method in your code */
+      //Conveyor is kill ! you should create new conveyor or Conveyor is sleeping !
+      /*use catch if you use kill() method in your code */
-      //If you don't use function kill in your code then you don't need this catch });
+      //If you don't use kill() or sleep() in your code then you don't need this catch });
     //if you want set timeout for this function include next method in setTimeout function return;
   }
   tacs.next().catch((err) => {
     console.log(err);
-    //Conveyor is kill ! you should create new conveyor /*use catch if you use kill() method in your code */
+    //Conveyor is kill ! you should create new conveyor or Conveyor is sleeping !
+    /*use catch if you use kill() method in your code */
-    //If you don't use function kill in your code then you don't need this catch });
+    //If you don't use kill() or sleep() in your code then you don't need this catch });
   //if you want set timeout for this function include next method in setTimeout function });